the lindisfarne

 The community habit may be worn by noviced and professed within the Lindisfarne Community for personal prayer and meditation or for the liturgy when appropriate.
 For novices, it is a simple flax cassock/alb with a white rope cincture knotted three times.
 The three knots variously signify: the Holy Trinity; prayer, work and study; love, service and forgiveness.
 For professed, a brown hooded scapular may be worn.
 The rope cincture is black.

-The cassock/alb and cincture may be purchsed from a number of church suppliers.
-We suggest Robert Gaspard Co, Brookfield, WI.
-The hooded scapular is made to order by, Fr.
-Scott Elliot, LC.
+The cassock/alb and cincture may be purchased from a number of church suppliers.
+We suggest Gaspard.
+The hooded scapular is made to order by a member of the community.

 Members may purchase through Lindisfarne to receive the blessing of the Abbot, Abbess and community at Lindisfarne at our Sunday Eucharist.
-To purchase through the Community contact us at icm@icmi.org.
+To purchase through the Community contact us.